Can Elderly Scams be Prevented?

 Old people with money.
 Scam artists relentlessly prey on them.
 Why are the elderly more susceptible and more likely to become victims of a scam?
 The elderly are vulnerable to scams because they tend to be too trusting, gullible, live alone and don't have someone watching over their finances.
 Loneliness also plays a role.
 Elders are often grateful to have someone to talk to – not suspecting that the "nice man" on the phone may be preying on them.

-Can anything be done about elderly scams?
+Can anything be done about elderly investment fraud?
 "Many of us have a parent, friend or neighbor who would benefit from a friendly reminder that seniors are prime targets for scam artists.
 We can help prevent them from losing their money, their dignity and their sense of security," said Ken Hunter, president and CEO of the Council of Better Business Bureaus.

 Caregivers can take some steps and identify red flags to help protect their elderly parents from scam artists and fraud against elders, according to the Better Business Bureau.
 These include: